• Artwork & Inspiration

 house parts

-I learned digital photography when I moved to Petersburg, needed a job and worked for our local newspaper.
-I used every bit of knowledge I had about the camera, the subject, and light to capture city council meetings, sporting events, carnivals, school plays, graduation ceremonies, car accidents - you name it.
-900 pictures a day, whew.
-It was a great way to learn the city (and the new photography), but grueling work.
+I learned digital photography when I moved to Petersburg kind of by force, I needed a job.
+One of the many I got was working for our local newspaper, The Progress Index.
+I used every bit of knowledge I had about the camera, the subject, and light to capture and deliver in a timely manner - city council meetings, sporting events, carnivals, school plays, graduation ceremonies, car accidents - you name it.
+We would shoot as many as 900 pictures a day.
+It was a great way to learn the layout of the Tri-Cities and take a deep dive into this new photography.
+It was grueling and rewarding work.

-The iphone has been a significant contribution to my creative process.
+In the meantime, the iphone was introduced and has proven an incredible tool for photo documentation as part of the digital ecosystem.
+It has been a significant contribution to my creative process.
 A mobile art studio that fits in my pocket and connects me to the entire globe, crazy.

 dye sublimation print, 3.5" x 3.5", 2012